russellmccloy/russellmccloy.github.io/_posts/2023-10-15-azure-developer-cli.markdown

 ## Why Would I use the Azure Developer CLI

-If you are not skilled up on Azure Architecture and Best Practices it seems like the Azure Developer CLI is built with you in mind.
+If you are not skilled up on **Azure Architecture** and **Best Practices** it seems like the Azure Developer CLI is built with you in mind.
 Using an Azure Developer CLI [template](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/azd-templates?tabs=csharp#choose-a-template), you can use the Azure Developer CLI to create and deploy applications to the Azure Cloud.

 These templates adhere to best practices and take care of things like:

-* The **infrastructure** that your application requires
+* The **infrastructure** that your application requires - using Bicep or Terraform
 * Your **application** code
 * A **database** if you need it
-* Other resources such as Azure Storage Accounts or Azure Key Vaults or any Azure resource that you may need if there is a template for it. *(**Note**: you can also create your own templates)*
+* Other resources such as Azure Storage Accounts or Azure Key Vaults or any Azure resources that you may need if there is a template for it. *(**Note**: you can also create your own templates)*

 Although I would not use this myself without understanding every file that I am deploying, I could use it for the following reasons: